siderolabs/talos/website/content/v1.2/reference/cli.md

 * [talosctl gen csr](#talosctl-gen-csr)	 - Generates a CSR using an Ed25519 private key
 * [talosctl gen key](#talosctl-gen-key)	 - Generates an Ed25519 private key
 * [talosctl gen keypair](#talosctl-gen-keypair)	 - Generates an X.509 Ed25519 key pair
+* [talosctl gen secrets](#talosctl-gen-secrets)	 - Generates a secrets bundle file which can later be used to generate a config

 ## talosctl get